massoncheg/forgejo-docs/docs/admin/installation-docker.md

 docker pull codeberg.org/forgejo/forgejo:11
 ```

-If `codeberg.org` can not be accessed you can replace every mention of `codeberg.org` with `data.forgejo.org` to use our mirror.
+If `codeberg.org` cannot be accessed, you can replace every mention of `codeberg.org` with `data.forgejo.org` to use our mirror.

 The **11** tag is set to be the latest minor release, starting with **11.0.x**.
 The **11** tag will then be equal to **11.0.4** when it is released and so on.
 The **11.0** tag is also set to be the latest patch version release.